Overview of PC 29805 Charges in California

 You Only Had a Firearm to Get Rid of It

-The momentary possession defense sometimes applies for PC 29805 charges.
-This defense allows a lawyer to argue that you only temporarily had a gun in your possession and that you were trying to dispose of the firearm.
+The momentary possession defense sometimes applies to PC 29805 charges.
+This defense allows a lawyer to argue that you only temporarily had a gun in your possession and that you were trying to dispose of it.

 You Had Justifiable Possession of the Gun